 • Weds 16th June 2021 - Successful applicants notified.

-• Thurs 5th August 2021 - Present your project at the Matrix Commissions Final Creative Café.
+• Thurs 5th August 2021 - Projects will be presented at the Matrix Commissions Final Creative Café.